bentobox19/poc-foundry-safe-sepolia/README.md

 - Disclaimer
 - Preliminaires: Wallets
   - New seedphrase
   - Funding from an existing wallet
   - Derive 5 wallets and send them funds
   - Sort the wallets and private keys
 - Side Note: If you want to operate in a local fork of Sepolia
 - Deploying safe wallet and simple contract artifacts
   - Finding the addresses in Sepolia
   - Deploy the safe wallet
   - Check - Interact with the safe wallet contract
   - Deploy a simple contract for the safe wallet to interact with
   - Check - Interact with deployed contract
-- Safe transaction service
 - Multisig transaction
   - Goal
+  - Safe transaction service
-    - Generate proposal
+  - Generate a proposal
     - Compute transaction hash
     - Send the multisig proposal
     - Check - Proposal sent
     - Sign and send a confirmation
     - Check - Proposal status
     - Sample of the status response
   - Execute the transaction
     - Test the value at the simple contract

 <!-- /MarkdownTOC -->